qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 =====================================

 You can enable the :index:`conditional formatting` panel clicking on
-|rendererAttributeTable| at the top right of the attributes window in table
+|conditionalFormatting| at the top right of the attributes window in table
 view (not available in form view).

 The new panel allows user to add new rules for conditional formatting of field